Interactive Public Speaking Activities and Games for Students

 My Fictional Friend

 Like Speakolobe, many Public Speaking and Personality Development Workshops or Classes encourage students to introduce their friends.
-The sole purpose for this is to help students communicate with each other.
+The sole purpose of this is to help students communicate with each other.
 However, a fun twist can be added to this activity.
-The students can be asked to introduce their friends who should be entirely imaginary: “Hello, I'd like to introduce Bruce, a hockey player who also likes street dancing.
+The students can be asked to introduce their friends, who should be entirely imaginary: “Hello, I'd like to introduce Bruce, a hockey player who also likes street dancing.
 His favorite meal is roasted vegetables.
 When he grows up, he wants to work at an elephant sanctuary.”

 Narrated Drama

-A narrated drama is can be an interesting activity in which one narrates a story while others act it out.
+A narrated drama can be an interesting activity in which one narrates a story while others act it out.
 Bengalis in West Bengal (India) have a tradition of performing on stage at important events such as Durga Puja.
 People participate in recitation, singing, dancing, drama, and other activities.
 The most common activity is a person singing and reciting a Rabindranath Tagore tale or song, with a troop of dancers performing throughout the songs and a theatrical play during the recital.
 Students can modify this into a fun exercise in which one person tells a tale while the others play it out.

 Commercial Act